augustovictor/software-architecture-specialization/README.md

 - Service requester: Software requesting the service;
 - Service provider: Software providing the service;

-- Web services: Services that are offerede through the internet
+- Web services: Services that are offered through the internet
     - Represented by component diagram;
     - Non-functional requirements to consider when using third-party services:
         - Response time